An arm cannon sounds great until you need to button your shirt.

 The Star WarsExpanded Universe includes a type of four-armed nanny droid with blasters hidden beneath detachable hands on two of the arms.
 They're intended for the kidnapping-vulnerable children of politicians and such.
 Leia's custom-modified model for her son Anakin included this function on all four arms.

-Autons (of the shop window dummy variety in Doctor Who) have guns built into their right hands, which drop open to fire.
+Autons (of the shop window dummy variety) have guns built into their right hands, which drop open to fire.

 Although they hardly use them, so do the alternate universe Cybermen.
 Their original universe counterparts just carried guns.

 Rory in The Pandorica Opens and The Big Bang.

 Kamen Rider Den-O: Deneb gives this an odd twist: his individual fingers are guns.
 When he merges with his partner Yuuto to form Kamen Rider Zeronos Vega Form, his hands turn into shoulder-mounted machineguns.

 Riderman was notable for being a Rider whose only technological augmentation was his right arm, and just for that, he still threw down more than any regular human ought to be able to.
 The arm itself could change somehow, through cassette cartridges inserted in his right elbow, into various forms (a drill, a claw, a net launcher, the original Hookshot...) but it wasn't until he showed up in Kamen Rider SPIRITS that he got a proper gun.
 And how!
 A proper Machinegun Arm that could, in a pinch, fire individual shells; seeing as how he just didn't have the firepower to take down some of his foes, these shells were hardening agents, on the theory that, if they couldn't attack him, he didn't actually need to blow them up.